NetaScale/SCAL-UX/README.md

 Third-party components
 ----------------------

-A few third-party components are used at the moment.
+A few third-party components are used.
 These are some of them:
 - liballoc: currently used for kernel `kmalloc`.
 I will get around to implementing [Jeff Bonwick](https://www.usenix.org/conference/2001-usenix-annual-technical-conference/magazines-and-vmem-extending-slab-allocator-many)'s updated slab allocator some day.
+- mlibc: Provides a libc.
 - nanoprintf: used for kernel `printf`.
+- NetBSD: `sys/queue.h` used as `kern/queue.h`.
 - ObjFW: provides an Objective-C runtime.

 To-dos